MidPacific Soviet of Words and Letters Protocol Record / About Node

 If you are reading this, you are already inside the Tlön Protocol: the slow replacement of raw experience with organized narrative.
 We do not oppose it.
 We simply file it properly.

-What is the Tlön Protocol?
+What Is the Tlön Protocol?

 The Tlön Protocol is the act of overwriting reality with organized narrative.
 It does not deny the world; it replaces the world's raw noise with a more coherent structure.
 The Protocol functions by documenting, naming, categorizing, and filing experience until the record becomes more stable than the event itself.